-Since the 1990ies, my subject of interest as an architect included investigations on the quality of architecture, considering complexity, design quality, and function.
+Since the 1990ies, my subject of interest as an architect included investigation on the quality of architecture, considering complexity, design quality, and function.
 Starting my research on definitions of architecture, I developed in a different way a new design methodology.
 In the end, it strives for good results and processes, starting from contents and goals.
 The new aspect of my method was involving the stakeholders and knowledge respectively competency about how to think, how to do things and how to proceed.

 The Method of Architectural Planning and Design (MAPLE/D) was conceptualized by the author (2004) as a systematic approach for a future-oriented planning and design method for architects working in interdisciplinary groups on complex building tasks, such as social facilities and healthcare buildings.
 MAPLE/D is applicable as a planning, design, and evaluation tool for professional architects.
 In addition, MAPLE/D can be used as an aid for teaching, in the design studio, and as framework for further research on planning and design methods.
 MAPLE/D provides methods and tools to contribute to enhance building performance.